LCOGT/takehomeinterview/SETUP.md

 Usage
 ---

-Start the development server with this command:
+To start the development server run this command in the terminal:

 ```
 npm start
 ```

+App will be running on http://localhost:3000/